jake4369/greenpics/README.md

 To start the dev server, run 'npm run dev' in the root folder called 'greenpics'.
 This will run both the server and open up the application in localhost:3000 in your browser.

 All changes made after deadline are purely for deployment purposes as we really wanted to show project to our families.
+Please only judge the project run locally.